Christ-Mind-Teachings/cmi-jsb/_til/chap13.md

-thoughtful care for others, the poise of mind and peace of heart, the quiet, firm mastery of self, which and which alone can open the doors, so It can step forth into the freedom of Its own glorious Being and be to You Its own true Self, -- not until you can see this Soul in all Its Divine beauty, free of this Earthly bondage, will it ever be possible for you to find and recognize that Ideal you seek.
+thoughtful care for others, the poise of mind and peace of heart, the quiet, firm mastery of self, which and which alone can open the doors, so It can step forth into the freedom of Its own glorious Being and be to You Its own true Self, not until you can see this Soul in all Its Divine beauty, free of this Earthly bondage, will it ever be possible for you to find and recognize that Ideal you seek.

-For that Ideal exists, not without -- in some other personality, -- but only within, in your Divine Counterpart, which is I, your Higher, Immortal Self.
+For that Ideal exists, not without &ndash; in some other personality, but only within, in your Divine Counterpart, which is I, your Higher, Immortal Self.
 It is only My Idea of this, your Perfect Self, striving to express and become manifest through your personality, that causes you